Opened: 1948

 Closed: 2006

 Gelnhausen Elementary School was situated approximately thirty-five miles east of Frankfurt.
-The school was located on Coleman Kaserne.
-The school mascot was the gopher.
+The school was on Coleman Kaserne.
+The school mascot was the Gopher.
+Later, the mascot became the Gator.

 The classrooms were housed in one large, two-story building, five prefabricated buildings, and a two-story annex.
 There were twenty-three classrooms in the school, and all except two were 900–1,000 square feet.
 The staff for the 1981-82 school year consisted of two administrators, a nurse, a counselor, a reading improvement specialist, a speech therapist, education learning specialist, a learning development teacher, two host nation teachers, and twenty-three classroom teachers.
 The enrollment was approximately 500 students and remained at that level through the 1987-88 school year.